-1.1 The monthly rental for the lease of a telephone-type circuit for all uses2), as provided in Recommendation D.2, with a multiplication coefficient of 1.00, is taken as reference for the determination of the rental for the lease of sound-programme circuits.
+1.3 The monthly rental for the lease of a telephone-type circuit for all uses), as provided in Recommendation D.2, with a multiplication coefficient of 1.00, is taken as reference for the determination of the rental for the lease of sound-programme circuits and associated control circuits.

-1.2 The following monthly rentals are recommended for the lease of the different types of sound-programme circuit:
+1.4 The following monthly rentals are recommended for the lease of the different types of sound-programme circuit:

-- a) narrow-band circuit (telephone-type circuit at approximately 3 kHz) with a 2-wire termination at the user's end: - 0.667 times the amount of the monthly rental for the lease of a telephone-type circuit for all uses; - b) narrow-band circuit (telephone-type circuit at approximately 3 kHz) with a 4-wire termination at the user's end, used either for the transmission of a sound programme in each direction or for the transmission of a sound programme in one direction and as a control circuit in the other:
+- a) narrow-band circuit (telephone-type circuit at approximately 3 kHz) with a 2-wire termination at the user's end: - 0.75 times the amount of the monthly rental for the lease of a telephone-type circuit for all uses; - b) narrow-band circuit (telephone-type circuit at approximately 3 kHz) with a 4-wire termination at the user's end, whatever use is made of the circuit. - 1.00 times the amount of the monthly rental for the lease of a telephone-type circuit for all uses;